The Silver Grass Autumn Flower

 The next day we were pretty beat from two days of very physical Tenkara fly fishing and in desperate need of a nice soak in an onsen.
 So we packed up camp and made our way back to civilization.
 On the way we stopped and explored a few rivers for possible destinations next time.

 This had been the first time that Kado-san and I had been fishing together this season due to family health issues.
 It was great to get back into the mountains with my friend.
-Every trip we go on is better than the last (I really don’t know how he does it!).
-On the way back towards Tokyo we started making plans for the next fishing trip in September, a three day backpacking trip – similar to what we did last year.
+Every trip we go on is better than the last (I really do not know how he does it!).
+On the way back towards Tokyo we started making plans for the next fishing trip in September, a three day backpacking trip - similar to what we did last year.